pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/group.md

 `pachctl list datum -f <your_pipeline_spec.json>` command as described in [List Datum](../../datum/glob-pattern/#test-your-datums).

+!!!
+Important "Useful"
+    The content of the capture group defined in the `group_by` parameter is available to your pipeline's code in an environment variable: `PACH_DATUM_<input.name>_GROUP_BY`.
 ## Example

 For example, a repository `labresults` contains the lab results of patients.